 Even though Google rolled out the mobile-first indexing in March of 2018, you could say that BPetersonDesign was ahead of the curve.
 You see, when this new sorting system launched, many web designers were panicking about server performance.
 BPetersonDesign smiled.
 We’ve always prioritized responsive web design, and because of it, we have a history of gaining organic growth for our clients.
 Although mobile-first indexing doesn’t directly affect your SEO analytics on Google, it indirectly impacts it through the crawling and indexing.
 If you don’t have a mobile-friendly site, contact us today for a free initial consultation.
 We provide a full spectrum of additional features for your company, such as management systems and shopping carts.
 Our in-house development team provides maintenance packages, so you don’t have to worry about the day-to-day upkeep.

-BPetersonDesign is located in Montrose, Colorado.
-While we proudly serve our local community, we also provide services in web design, digital marketing, and graphic design to all 50 states.
+BPetersonDesign is located in Montrose, Colorado and Cave Creek, Arizona.
+While we proudly serve our local community, we also provide web design and digital marketing to all 50 states.
 Let us worry about the SEO index and mobile-first indexing.
 You focus on what you love to do: Your business.